UPDATED: FEBRUARY 22, 2023 | 2 MIN READ

 Costs associated with these repairs are generally high but don’t worry.
 These damages are likely covered if you carry comprehensive coverage on your auto insurance policy.
 This article will discuss comprehensive coverage, when to utilize it, and how to file a hail damage claim with your insurance provider.

 - Your auto insurance policy’s comprehensive and glass coverage covers hail damage.

 - Hailstorms can happen at any time of the year and cause severe damage to your vehicle.

 - A general rule of thumb is that the higher your comprehensive coverage deductible is, the lower your insurance premium will be.

 - Filing a hail damage claim is not always necessary.
-Minor damage repair costs may be less expensive than what you would pay for your deductible and premium increase.
+Minor damage repair costs may be less expensive than what you would pay for your car insurance deductible and premium increase.

 - All 50 states are susceptible to hailstorms, but drivers in the Great Plains and Midwest regions are more likely to be affected.